 If a family member has died from Weils disease which was misdiagnosed, you definitively have grounds for a claim.

 Compensation claims are dependent upon the time in which it is filed.
-The longer you wait the less likely are the odds that you will win your case.
+The longer you wait, the less likely are the odds that you will win your case.
 We will ensure that all the documentation is filed properly and at the correct time.

 All negligence cases are based upon proving that the party which is being filed against could have prevented the cause of pain and suffering if standard methodologies were taken.
-If you are filing negligence claim, your probability for success is heightened if you have a medical documentation to support your claim.
+If you are filing a negligence claim, your probability for success is heightened if you have a medical documentation to support your claim.

 Minors which have contracted the Weils disease (through being an intern, temp job, or summer employment) need to have a parent or legal guardian file on their behalf.

 If you have been diagnosed with Leptospirosis, do not attempt to worsen your condition in order to get compensation.
 This is both illegal and extremely dangerous to your health.
 Always follow the advice of your medical staff, doctor, or practitioner.

 We are here to help you.
 We understand that you are in pain and that your life has been altered.
 If you have any inquiries, please feel free to contact us.
 We will be more than happy to discuss your case with you to determine the best option to take to get the compensation that you deserve.

 Contact Tylers Solicitors Today!

 If you would like to make a compensation claim for a Weils Disease case then call Tylers Solicitors today for a no-obligation chat on (freephone) 0800 699 0079 today!